Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 18:45

-This speaks to your methodical illness that a word Yeah, okay.
+This speaks to your methodical-ness – that a word?

 Trevor Connor 18:50

-maniacally not actually the way I would think of myself.
-But you’re right.
-I’m getting that picture though, if
+That’s not actually the way I would think of myself but you’re right, I’m getting that picture though, I’m –

 Grant Holicky 18:56

-you are methodical and I but this even comes back to a little bit of what we’re talking about my question, everybody has a different way to go through how they’re arranged thoughts in their head or how they’d go down the tunnel, right?
-This is not the only place I get a hard time being on my wife.
-We’ve been together a long time and she still looks at me and thinks I’m just a train wreck. underprepared.
-You know, I think she sees me as Pigpen walking through the world with the cloud of dust coming up behind me stuff all over the place.
+You are methodical and I – but this even comes back to a little bit of what we’re talking about my question, everybody has a different way to go through how they arrange thoughts in their head or how they’d go down the tunnel, right?
+This is not the only place I get a hard time.
+You know, my wife, we’ve been together a long time and she still looks at me and thinks I’m just a train wreck, underprepared.
+You know, I think she sees me as Pigpen walking through the world with the cloud of dust coming up behind me – stuff all over the place.
 But to me, some of that disorder is how I find my order.
-And if I write things down, I feel like I get too married to it, I get too committed to it.
-And so a big part of where I go with my training method is I personally really worry about overdoing the periodization putting it too far out because things change so dramatically in people’s lives or in their training or in their recovery or in all those pieces.
-And for me, if I lay it all out that much, I won’t leave it I have a really hard time then going, this isn’t working, we need to move.
-And so that is part of why I like to keep things kind of mixed up.
-I also, personally, and this is a total side note why you need to find that coach that works specifically for you.
-Because I coach the way I would want to be coached.
-If I did the same workout too many times in a row, I’d probably take my bike and hook it off something really tall to
+And if I write things down, I feel like I get too married to it, I get too committed to it and so a big part of where I go with my training method is I personally really worry about overdoing the periodization, putting it too far out because things change so dramatically in people’s lives or in their training or in their recovery or in all those pieces and for me, if I lay it all out that much, I won’t leave it – I have a really hard time then going “this isn’t working, we need to move” and so that is part of why I like to keep things kind of mixed up.
+I also, personally – and this is a total side note why you need to find that coach that works specifically for you – because I coach the way I would want to be coached.
+If I did the same workout too many times in a row, I’d probably take my bike and hawk it off something really tall.

 Trevor Connor 20:29